nikos-chatzatoglou/tempo-to-toggl-sync/README.md

 A small aplication in Deno, that saves you a lot of time!
 You can you use this, if you want to post entries from tempo to toggl.

-SUPER usefull for denovo guys working for Ringana!

 ## 🏗️ Architecture